KDE/digikam-doc/post_processing/mjpeg_stream.rst

 .. contents::

-MJPEG Stream-Server is used to automatically export digiKam photos through the local network to a client software compatible with the `Motion JPEG protocol <https://en.wikipedia.org/wiki/Motion_JPEG>`_ like all Internet browsers.
+MJPEG Stream-Server is used to automatically export digiKam photos through the local network to a client software compatible with the `Motion JPEG protocol <https://en.wikipedia.org/wiki/Motion_JPEG>`_.
+This is the case of all major **Internet Browsers** which support MJPEG de facto without to add a plugin or a codec.

 .. note::

     MJPEG is a stream to display contents one by one, as a slideshow, but without interaction of the user.
-It's similar as a communication channel or an advertisement channel that you can seen in an airport or a railway station.
+It's similar as a communication channel or an advertisement screen that you can seen in an airport or a railway station.

 To start the MJPEG Stream-Server, head to the **Tools** tab from the **Right Side-bar**.
 You will find the **Share as MJPEG Stream** icon on the list.
 You can also start it from the :menuselection:`Tools --> Share as MJPEG Stream` menu entry.
 The MJPEG Stream-Server window will open as follows: